ibm-developer/ibm-cloud-spring-bind/README.md

 Copyright © 2018 IBM Corp.
 All rights reserved.

-Licensed under the apache license, version 2.0 (the "license"); you may not use this file except in compliance with the license.  you may obtain a copy of the license at
+Licensed under the Apache License, Version 2.0 (the "license"); you may not use this file except in compliance with the license.  you may obtain a copy of the license at

     http://www.apache.org/licenses/LICENSE-2.0.html